ErikSkoda/ZeroFrictionLogger/README.md

 The exception handling methods include a visual marker, grepable sentinel tag designed to stand out of monotonous log lines.

 ### idea
 Builds on the idea the human brain is hard wired to perceive movement as danger.
 A literal life hack to survive in a dangerous environment - the Savannah.

 When watching a fire in a fireplace, camp fire or bonfire our eyes are drawn to the movement of flames.
 Same for fish swimming in a fish tank or a TV screen with a sports game in a restaurant.

 When scanning the log at speed the marker appears as movement and is more likely to catch attention in the monotony of log lines.

 ### Opt out
-- **Opt out of speedblink marker** by adding no-speedblink.txt in the host app bin folder, checked by InitialiseErrorHandling
+- **Opt out of speedblink marker** by adding no-speedblink.txt in the host app bin folder, ch1ecked by InitialiseErrorHandling
 - Alternatively grep out #speedblink afterwards, combining visual markers for improved likelyhood of pipeline compliance.

-## Timezone
+## Timezone - UTC by default, local possible
 Uses Utc time with format yyyy-MM-dd HH:mm:ss by default.

 **Opt out of Utc time** in favor of local time by adding marker file no-utc.txt in host app bin folder.